Top California Employment Attorneys Working For You

 Employment disputes are almost always David vs. Goliath.

-Employees are individuals who, more often than not, depend on their jobs for their livelihood.
+As an employee, you depend on your job for your livelihood.
 Employers are often corporations or other businesses with ample resources at their disposal.

 Many California employment law firms focus on representing employers who can pay large fees upfront.
-These firms’ “legal strategies” may consist of trying to intimidate an employee who dares to assert his/her rights until s/he goes away.
+These firms’ “legal strategies” may consist of trying to intimidate you for daring to assert your rights until you go away.

 That’s where we come in.
-The labor and employment law attorneys at Shouse Law Group focus on employees – the “little guy.”
+The labor and employment law attorneys at Shouse Law Group in California focus on employees – the “little guy.”

-The California attorneys at Shouse Law Group help employees and plaintiffs in all practice areas of California labor law, including the following employment issues:
+The attorneys at Shouse Law Group help employees and plaintiffs in all practice areas of California labor law, including the following employment issues.

-California wrongful termination law provides remedies to employees who lose their jobs for the wrong reasons.
+California wrongful termination law provides remedies if you lose your job for the wrong reasons.

-Most employees are at-will employees.
-This means their employer can terminate their employment at any time for almost any reason.
+You are likely an at-will employee.
+This means your employer can terminate your employment at any time for almost any reason.

-- in violation of the Fair Employment and Housing Act,
+- in violation of the Fair Employment and Housing Act (FEHA),

 - as a form of whistleblowing retaliation,